mgoberfield/GIFTs/validation/README.txt

 set, the OASIS Catalog file is kept in the top-level directory with the name, 'catalog-<v>.xml' where
 <v> is the IWXXM major.minor number.

+If a catalog-<v>.xml is already present in the directory, the script will NOT overwrite it, but use it as is.

 The --noGMLChecks flag
 ----------------------